-- As machine learning becomes more widely-used for production forecasting of PDP and PUD wells and their business value is increasingly accepted as truth within our industry, it becomes even more important to understand the limitations of a single machine learning model forecast.
+- As machine learning becomes more widely-used for production forecasting of Proved Developed Producing and Proved Un-Developed reserves and their business net present value is increasingly accepted as truth within the oil and gas industry, it becomes even more important to understand the limitations of a single machine learning model forecast.

 - Simple approaches for calculating or reporting aggregated error fail to capture the granularity of a single forecast and might lead to incorrect conclusions about the trustworthiness of a forecast.

 - It is absolutely critical that every forecast be paired with an uncertainty envelope, the prediction band.
 This prediction band will let you understand which forecasts you can be confident about and give you a sense for how changing something like proppant or spacing might lead to an increase in forecast uncertainty.

 - Without prediction bands, there is no effective tool for evaluating choices or outcomes and it would be foolish to think you could make fruitful projections about the future.